 Office of Legal Services Division

-The Legal Services Division provides information and resources regarding legal issues that affect public education in Texas.
+The Legal Services Division provides information and resources about legal issues that affect public education in Texas.
 Our office can answer general questions and provide information about state law, but we cannot give legal advice to either side of a dispute.

 Below are legal topics that may assist you with questions that you have.
 If you find the information below does not answer your question(s) you may contact our legal office at (512) 463-9720 or by email at firstname.lastname@example.org.